 1. FIGHTS FREE RADICALS AND SLOWS DOWN AGING

 Free radicals are unpaired electrons that steal electrons from your healthy cells, thus destroying them in the process.
 The less healthy cells you have, the more susceptible you will become to disease.

-Vitamin E is just one of many antioxidant rich anti aging foods that can help repair damaged cells and delay aging on a cellular level, and adding them into your daily supplementation regime will make a difference to your health and help delay aging.
+It is just one of many antioxidant rich foods that can help repair damaged cells and delay aging on a cellular level.
+Adding them into your daily diet may make a difference to your health and help delay aging.

 2. SKIN REPAIR

-Skin cancer is very common in those who live in sunny climates, or those who just love the sun and go out in it often without high SPF protection.
-If you are one of these people, then you will need to be extra vigilant with your vitamin E intake.
+Skin cancer is very common in those who live in sunny climates.
+Or, those who just love the sun and go out in it often without high SPF protection.
+If you are one of these people then you will need to be extra vigilant with your vitamin E intake.

 Another benefit of vitamin E is its ability to help with the healing process of acne, eczema, scars and wrinkles to help keep skin looking smooth and flawless.
-It works its magic best for this particular purpose when taken both in supplementation form and as an oil applied topically to the skin itself.
+It works its magic for this particular purpose when taken both in supplementation form and as an oil applied topically to the skin itself.

 3. BETTER VISION

-All of these nutrients work together to keep your precious peepers in good health, and also decrease the risks of macular degeneration – a common cause of blindness.
+All of these nutrients work together to keep your precious peepers in good health.
+They also decrease the risks of macular degeneration – a common cause of blindness.

 4. HORMONE BALANCER

-Vitamin E can play a role in breaking this vicious circle when taken in the higher doses of a temporary supplementation, rather than just through food alone.
+Vitamin E can play a role in breaking this vicious circle of weight and hormones when taken in the higher doses of a temporary supplementation, rather than just through food alone.

 5. HAIR THICKENER

 The antioxidant abilities of vitamin E oil for hair can help decrease the damage done by environmental factors.
-It will also keep the scalp moist, preventing it from becoming flaky and dry so great for dandruff too.
+It will also keep the scalp moist, preventing it from becoming flaky and dry, making it great for dandruff too.

-8. BETTER PHYSICAL ENDURANCE
+6. BETTER PHYSICAL ENDURANCE

 Physical exercise is a crucial addition to anti aging and the prevention of so many diseases in itself, along with a healthy diet plan and other lifestyle changes.

-As you can see, Vitamin E really is a vital part of a healthy diet, and if you’re not eating good amounts of the above vitamin E rich foods then you won’t need to consider supplementation.
+As you can see, Vitamin E really is a vital part of a healthy diet.
+If you’re not eating good amounts of the above vitamin E rich foods, then you won’t need to consider supplementation.

-Bad quality supplements may be bulked out with fillers and other chemicals, or may be in a synthetic form which renders their bio-availability in the body questionable.
+Bad quality supplements may be bulked out with fillers and other chemical nasties that have no place in your body.
+Or, they may be in a synthetic form which renders their bio-availability in the body questionable.

-Warnings and side effects of using vitamin E supplements internally:-
+Warnings and side effects of using vitamin E supplements internally

 - Interference with certain medications, including chemotherapy.